mathLab/ITHACA-SEM/CONTRIBUTING.md

   whitespace changes.
 - `git log-branch` shows a minimised log of all the commits on the current branch that are not in `master`.
-- `git diff-branch` shows a diff of the current branch against `master` without whitespace changes.
+- `git diff-branch` shows a diff of the current branch against `master`, without showing changes from `master` that aren't present in the branch (i.e. `git diff master...branch`), without whitespace changes.
+(This should be roughly equivalent to Gitlab's diff).

 ## Testing and Buildbot
 Your new features or fixes should include tests that cover the code you've